solidi/hl-mods/workspace/redist/readme.txt

         - "slowmo" - everything is slowed down by half!
         - "ice" - all the ground is covered in ice
         - "topsyturvy" - everything is turned upside down
+        - "barrels" - start with the gravitygun, flaming explosive barrels spawn to throw at others
+        - "turrets" - random sentry guns random firing bullets and rockets at everyone
+        - "chumxplode" - killer chumtoads appear directly after an explosion
 - Gameplay
     - Unreal Tournament styled spree achievements
         - Fast fragging unlocks awesome announcements